newlifeoutlook

 Related Search Topics (Ads):

-• Anxiety Management
+• Driving Anxiety Instructor

 CBT stresses the replacement of "negative self-talk" with "positive self-talk" as well as successfully facing/conquering specific fear(s).
 My psychologist designed a plan in which I gradually increased my driving “exposures”.
-In other words, I slowly increased the distance I drove as well as increasing the level of traffic congestion and severity of weather conditions I drove in.
+In other words, I slowly increased the distance I drove as well as increased the level of traffic congestion and severity of weather conditions I drove in.

-Every week, I completed my “exposures” as often as my schedule allowed and kept track of how I felt while driving (i.e. whether I experienced any symptoms of anxiety).
-I reported back to my therapist at my weekly appointment and we discussed my progress.
+Every week, I completed my “exposures” as often as my schedule allowed and kept track of how I felt while driving (i.e., whether I experienced any symptoms of anxiety).
+I reported back to my therapist at my weekly appointment, and we discussed my progress.

-After several weeks, I was driving considerably farther than ever before plus in more congested traffic conditions and worsening weather conditions.
+After several weeks, I was driving considerably farther than ever before, plus in more congested traffic conditions and worsening weather conditions.
 I experienced no serious anxiety symptoms or panic attacks.
 The sense of accomplishment and new independence continue to be life-changing!

 Resource: